-The generation of the universities made no significant contribution to respondent's perception of the impact of trade union disputes on inter-union relationship.
-Therefore there was no significant different in the responses based on the generation of universities as they did non differ in their perception on the impact of trade union disputes on inter-union relationship based on the data in table 7.
+The generation of the universities made no significant contribution to respondent's perception of the impact of 258 trade union disputes on inter-union relationship.
+Therefore there was no significant different in the responses 259 based on the generation of universities as they did non differ in their perception on the impact of trade union 260 disputes on inter-union relationship based on the data in table 7.
+261

-The similarity in response of subjects from first second and third generation universities may be due to the fact that all Nigerian universities irrespective of generation are managed by either federal or state government Since they are managed on behalf of the federal or state government by the NUC, in conjunction with the Federal/State Ministries of Education: who see to the smooth running of the institutions.
+The similarity in response of subjects from first second and third generation universities may be due to the fact 262 that all Nigerian universities irrespective of generation are managed by either federal or state government Since 263 they are managed on behalf of the federal or state government by the NUC, in conjunction with the Federal/State 264 Ministries of Education: who see to the smooth running of the institutions.
+265

-The reasons for the observed, differences in the mean scores of respondents from State and Federal Universities could be due to the fact that administrators in state universities are closely monitored by the proprietors (State Governments).
+266 The reasons for the observed, differences in the mean scores of respondents from State and Federal Universities 267 could be due to the fact that administrators in state universities are closely monitored by the proprietors (State 268 Governments).
 This may be due to the fact that the lion's share of their budget goes to education.

-Therefore, State university administration in order to avoid industrial unrest and closure of the universities may tend to utilize the disputes strategy to resolve disputes than administration in Federal universities.
-This is to ensure that student's morale is not dampened with frequent disruption of the universities system.
+269 Therefore, State university administration in order to avoid industrial unrest and closure of the universities may tend to utilize the disputes strategy to resolve disputes than administration in Federal universities.
+This is 270 to ensure that student's morale is not dampened with frequent disruption of the universities system.
+271 universities, the students become victims of circumstances, as academic calendars are changed, universities are closed and they are forced to go on holidays.
+The closure of the universities has some impact on students 1 morale as it sometimes result in killings, arrests, and wanton destruction of properties.

-The finding of this agrees with the view of ASUU (1986-1994) and Obiegbu (1994) who stated earlier that in some universities some students demonstrate during crisis to snow their dissatisfaction with such disputes.
-When there is any industrial unrest in the universities, the students become victims of circumstances, as academic calendars are changed, universities are closed and they are forced to go on holidays.
-The closure of the universities has some impact on students1 morale as it sometimes result in killings, arrests, and wanton destruction of properties.
+The finding of this agrees with the view of ASUU ??1986) ??1987) ??1988) ??1989) ??1990) ??1991) ??1992) 272 ??1993) ??1994) and Obiegbu (1994) who stated earlier that in some universities some students demonstrate 273 during crisis to snow their dissatisfaction with such disputes.
+When there is any industrial unrest in the 274